QEIIMC Campus - Stakeholder Consultations

 Cameras

 Consider the impacts of the project on the security cameras around Campus.
-Discuss with Security (NMHS/PCH) as required.
+Discuss with Security (NMHS/PCH) as required and seek endorsement and Trust approval.

 Services (including disruptions)